-New Testament Scholarship appears to be in fairly good agreement on three important points surrounding the date of the crucifixion
+New Testament Scholarship is in fairly good agreement on three important points surrounding the date of the crucifixion

 1. It happened between 26 and 36 AD

-2. It happened during spring around the time of Passover or Easter (14 or 15 Nisan in the Jewish Calender)
+2. It happened during spring around the time of Passover or Easter (14 or 15 Nisan in the Jewish Calendar)

 3. Although the exact year is unknown, two years (30 and 33 AD) are most commonly cited as the most likely year of the crucifixion.

-Armed with these facts, I can design my tests to examine the sediments.
-There is no way I can date the exact day this seismite was formed using technology currently available (sorry Discovery “News” Channel).
-However, I do hope to refine the year estimate and I want to see if I can determine the time of year that the seismite was formed (e.g Winter, Spring, Summer or Fall).
+Armed with these facts, we can test the sediments.
+Current research is focused on refining the year estimate and determining the time of year that the seismite was formed (e.g Winter, Spring, Summer or Fall).